AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 proof of what we assert from the Word of the Lord, which is the most trustworthy, or, rather, the only evidence.\"

-The thoroughly Greek mind of Clement, with his great imagination, vast learning and research, splendid ability, and divine spirit, could scarcely misinterpret or misunderstand the New Testament Scriptures, written as they were in his mother tongue, and it is not difficult to believe with Bunsen, that in this seat and center of Christian culture and Christian learning, he became "the first Christian philosopher of the history of mankind.
-He believed in a universal plan of a divine education of the human race. \* \* \* This is the grand position occupied by Clemens, the Alexandrian, in the history of the church and of mankind and the key to his doctrine about God and his word, Christ and his spirit, God and man. \* \* \* A profound respect for the piety and holiness of Clemens is as universal in the ancient church as for his learning and eloquence.
-I rejoice to find that Reinkins, a Roman Catholic, expresses his regret, not to say indignation, that this holy man and writer, the object of the unmixed admiration of the ancient Christian, should have been struck out of the catalogue of saints by Benedict XIV.\"[^201]
+The thoroughly Greek mind of **Clement**, with his great imagination, vast learning and research, splendid ability, and divine spirit, could scarcely misinterpret or misunderstand the New Testament Scriptures, written as they were in his mother tongue, and it is not difficult to believe with **Bunsen**, that in this seat and center of Christian culture and Christian learning, he became "the first Christian philosopher of the history of mankind.
+He believed in a universal plan of a divine education of the human race....This is the grand position occupied by Clemens, the Alexandrian, in the history of the church and of mankind and the key to his doctrine about God and his word, Christ and his spirit, God and man....A profound respect for the piety and holiness of Clemens is as universal in the ancient church as for his learning and eloquence.
+I rejoice to find that Reinkins, a Roman Catholic, expresses his regret, not to say indignation, that this holy man and writer, the object of the unmixed admiration of the ancient Christian, should have been struck out of the catalogue of saints by Benedict XIV.\"[^202]

-When Clement, wrote Christian doctrine was passing from oral tradition to written definition, and he avers when setting forth the Christian religion, that he is \"reproducing an original unwritten tradition,\" which he learned from a disciple of the apostles.
-This had been communicated by the Lord to the apostles, Peter and James and John and Paul, and handed down from father to son till, at length, Clement set forth accurately in writing, what had been before delivered orally.
-We can, therefore, scarcely hope to find unadulterated Christianity anywhere out of the New Testament, if not in the writings of Clement.
+When **Clement**, wrote Christian doctrine was passing from oral tradition to written definition, and he avers when setting forth the Christian religion, that he is \"reproducing an original unwritten tradition,\" which he learned from a disciple of the apostles.
+This had been communicated by the Lord to the apostles, Peter and James and John and Paul, and handed down from father to son till, at length, **Clement** set forth accurately in writing, what had been before delivered orally.
+We can, therefore, scarcely hope to find unadulterated Christianity anywhere out of the New Testament, if not in the writings of **Clement**.

-Max Muller[^202] declares that Clement, having been born in the middle of the Second Century, may possibly have known Papias, or some of his friends who knew the apostles, and therefore he was most competent to represent the teachings of Christ.
-Farrar writes: \"There can be no doubt that after the date of the Clementine Recognitions, and unceasingly during the close of the third and during the fourth and following centuries, the abstract idea of endlessness was deliberately faced, and from imperfect acquaintance with the meaning and history of the word *aionios* it was used by many writers as though it were identical in meaning with *aidios* or endless.\" Which is to say that ignorance of the real meaning of the word on the part of those who were not familiar with Greek, subverted the current belief in universal restoration, cherished, as we shall directly show, by Clement and the Alexandrine Christians.
+**Max Muller**[^203] declares that **Clement**, having been born in the middle of the Second Century, may possibly have known **Papias**, or some of his friends who knew the apostles, and therefore he was most competent to represent the teachings of Christ.

+**Farrar** writes: \"There can be no doubt that after the date of the Clementine Recognitions, and unceasingly during the close of the third and during the fourth and following centuries, the abstract idea of endlessness was deliberately faced, and from imperfect acquaintance with the meaning and history of the word *aionios* it was used by many writers as though it were identical in meaning with *aidios* or endless.\" Which is to say that ignorance of the real meaning of the word on the part of those who were not familiar with Greek, subverted the current belief in universal restoration, cherished, as we shall directly show, by **Clement** and the Alexandrine Christians.

 Passages from the works of Clement, only a few of which we quote, will sufficiently establish the fact that he taught universal restoration.

-"For all things are ordered both universally and in particular by the Lord of the universe, with a view to the salvation of the universe. \*
+"For all things are ordered both universally and in particular by the Lord of the universe, with a view to the salvation of the universe....But needful corrections, by the goodness of the great, overseeing judge, through the attendant angels, through various prior judgments, through the final judgment, compel even those who have become more callous to repent."

-\* \* But needful corrections, by the goodness of the great, overseeing judge, through the attendant angels, through various prior judgments, through the final judgment, compel even those who have become more callous to repent." \"So he saves all; but some he converts by penalties, others who follow him of their own will, and in accordance with the worthiness of his honor, that every knee may be bent to him of celestial, terrestrial and infernal things (Phil.
-2:10), that is angels, men, and souls who before his advent migrated from this mortal life.\"
+"So he saves all; but some he converts by penalties, others who follow him of their own will, and in accordance with the worthiness of his honor, that every knee may be bent to him of celestial, terrestrial and infernal things (Phil.
+2:10), that is angels, men, and souls who before his advent migrated from this mortal life."

-\"For there are partial corrections (*padeiai*) which are called chastisements (*kolaseis*), which many of us who have been in transgression incur by falling away from the Lord\'s people.
+"For there are partial corrections (*padeiai*) which are called chastisements (*kolaseis*), which many of us who have been in transgression incur by falling away from the Lord\'s people.
 But as children are chastised by their teacher, or their father, so are we by Providence.
-But God does not punish (timoriaita), for punishment (*timoria*) is retaliation for evil.
-He chastises, however, for good to those who are chastised collectively and individually.\"[^203]
+But God does not punish (*timoriaita*), for punishment (*timoria*) is retaliation for evil.
+He chastises, however, for good to those who are chastised collectively and individually."[^204]

 This important passage is very instructive in the light it sheds on the usage of Greek words.
-The word from which \"corrections\" is rendered is the same as that in Hebrews 12:9, \"correction\" \"chastening\" (*paideia*); \"chastisement\" is from *kolasis*, translated punishment in Matt.
-25:46, and \"punishment\" is *timoria*, with which Josephus defines punishment, but a word our Lord never employs, and which Clement declares that God never inflicts.
+The word from which \"corrections\" is rendered is the same as that in Hebrews 12:9, \"correction\" \"chastening\" (*paideia*); \"chastisement\" is from *kolasis*, translated punishment in Matthew 25:46, and \"punishment\" is *timoria*, with which **Josephus** defines punishment, but a word our Lord never employs, and which **Clement** declares that God never inflicts.
 This agrees with the uniform contention of Universalist scholars.

-\"The divine nature is not angry but is at the farthest from it, for it is an excellent artifice to frighten in order that we may not sin. \* \*
-\* Nothing is hated by God.\'\'[^204] So that even if *aionios* meant endless duration, Clement would argue that it was used pedagogically --- to restrain the sinner.
-It should be said, however, that Clement rarely uses *aionion* in connection with suffering.
+\"The divine nature is not angry but is at the farthest from it, for it is an excellent artifice to frighten in order that we may not sin....Nothing is hated by God.\'\'[^205] So that even if *aionios* meant endless duration, **Clement** would argue that it was used pedagogically --- to restrain the sinner.
+It should be said, however, that **Clement** rarely uses *aionion* in connection with suffering.

-Clement insists that punishment in Hades is remedial and restorative, and that punished souls are cleansed by fire.
-The fire is spiritual, purifying[^205] the soul. "[^206]God\'s punishments are saving and disciplinary (in Hades) leading to conversion, and choosing rather the repentance than the death of the sinner, (Ezek.
-18:23, 32; 33:11, etc.,) and especially since souls, although darkened by passions, when released from their bodies, are able to perceive more clearly because of their being no longer obstructed by the paltry flesh."
+**Clement** insists that punishment in Hades is remedial and restorative, and that punished souls are cleansed by fire.
+The fire is spiritual, purifying[^206] the soul.
+"God\'s punishments are saving and disciplinary (in Hades) leading to conversion, and choosing rather the repentance than the death of the sinner, (Ezek.
+18:23, 32; 33:11, etc.,) and especially since souls, although darkened by passions, when released from their bodies, are able to perceive more clearly because of their being no longer obstructed by the paltry flesh."[^207]

-He again defines the important word *kolasis* our Lord uses in Matt, 25:46, and shows how it differs from the wholly different word *timoria* used by Josephus and the Greek writers who believed in irremediable suffering.
+He again defines the important word *kolasis* our Lord uses in Matthew 25:46, and shows how it differs from the wholly different word *timoria* used by **Josephus** and the Greek writers who believed in irremediable suffering.

 He says: \"He (God) chastises the disobedient, for chastisement (*kolasis*) is for the good and advantage of him who is punished, for it is the amendment of one who resists; I will not grant that he wishes to take vengeance.
 Vengeance (*timoria*) is a requital of evil sent for the interest of the avenger.
 He (God) would not desire to avenge himself on us who teaches us to pray for those who despitefully use us (Matt.
-5:44).[^207] \* \* \* Therefore the good God punishes for these three causes: First, that he who is punished (*paidenomenos*) may become better than his former self; then that those who are capable of being saved by examples may be drawn back, being admonished; and thirdly, that he who is injured may not readily be despised, and be apt to receive injury.
-And there are two methods of correction, the instructive and the punitive,[^208] which we have called the disciplinary.\"
+5:44).[^208]...Therefore the good God punishes for these three causes:
+First, that he who is punished (*paidenomenos*) may become better than his former self; then that those who are capable of being saved by examples may be drawn back, being admonished; and thirdly, that he who is injured may not readily be despised, and be apt to receive injury.
+And there are two methods of correction, the instructive and the punitive,[^209] which we have called the disciplinary.\"

 The English reader of the translations of the Greek fathers is misled by the indiscriminate rendering of different Greek words into \"punish.\"